FindMySchool LogoFindMySchool

 Scaled scores add texture: reading 104, maths 102, and grammar, punctuation and spelling 104.
 These are above the usual England reference point of 100 for scaled scores, and they align with the stronger-than-average combined outcomes.

-FindMySchool’s proprietary ranking (based on official data) places the school at 10,494th in England, and 201st in Birmingham for primary outcomes.
-In plain English, that sits within the lower-performing band nationally (below England average overall, within the lower 40% of schools in England), even though the specific KS2 attainment indicators read as above England average.
-For parents, the practical takeaway is to hold two ideas together: the core outcome measures look solid, and the school is operating in a context where many schools also perform strongly, so relative ranking can look less flattering than the raw attainment picture.
+FindMySchool's proprietary ranking (based on official data) places the school at 9,257th in England, and 189th in Birmingham for overall primary outcomes.
+In plain English, that sits below the national midpoint overall, even though some specific KS2 indicators read more positively.
+For parents, the practical takeaway is to hold two ideas together: the core outcome measures are mixed rather than weak, and the school is operating in a context where many schools also perform strongly, so relative ranking can look less flattering than individual attainment measures.

 England ranks and key metrics (where available)